not-registered Login to view full entry:

 Message narration

-To determine the effect of matching the narrator’s gender to that of the user on push call listening completion and pick-up rates, we randomly assign users into the following three groups:
+To determine the effect of matching the narrator’s gender to that of the user on the rates of push-call pick-up and completion, we used content recordings of both male and female narrators in four languages, and randomly assigned users to the following three groups:

-• Treatment 1 (n = 854): Switch IVR recording voice from not matching to matching the user’s gender
+• Treatment 1 (T1, n = 854): Switch IVR recording voice from not matching to matching the user’s gender

-• Treatment 2 (n = 1,146): Switch IVR recording voice from matching to not matching the user’s gender
+• Treatment 2 (T2, n = 1,146): Switch IVR recording voice from matching to not matching the user’s gender

-The sample includes 4,002 farmers in total, with 1,576 female and 2,426 male participants.
+The sample included 4,002 farmers in total (1,576 female and 2,426 male participants).
 Randomization was stratified by gender to ensure balanced representation across conditions.
-Users in the control group are those for whom the gender of the narrator’s voice remains the same before and after the introduction of the intervention.
-Users in each treatment group receive weekly IVR content tailored to different implementer (HRNS or TNS) categories.
-Treatment 1 (T1) includes users for whom the narrator’s voice was changed to match their gender.
-This includes female (male) farmers who previously received IVR content voiced by a male (female) narrator and, after the start of the experiment, began receiving content voiced by a female (male) narrator.
-Treatment 2 (T2) includes users for whom the narrator’s voice was changed to no longer match their gender.
-The matching or mismatching of narrator and user gender allows us to study the impact of perceived expertise and/or socio-cultural dynamics on the outcomes of interest.
+For the control group, the gender of the narrator’s voice remained the same before and after the introduction of the intervention.
+Each treatment group received weekly IVR content tailored to different implementer (HRNS or TNS) categories.
+T1 changed the narrator’s voice to match the gender of the user.
+Female (male) farmers who previously received IVR content voiced by a male (female) narrator began receiving content voiced by a female (male) narrator.
+T2 changed the narrator’s voice to no longer match the gender of the user.
+The matching or mismatching of the narrator’s and user’s genders allowed us to study the impact of the perceived expertise and/or socio-cultural dynamics on the outcomes of interest.

-The content is delivered in four different languages—English, Luganda, Runyankore, and Rutooro—using both male and female narrators.
-Farmers can call back and still access the advice for free if they miss the initial calls or wish to listen to previous messages.
-The duration of the experiment is eight weeks, after which the narrator’s voice gender is no longer based on the user’s gender.
+The content was delivered in four different languages—English, Luganda, Runyankore, and Rutooro—using both male and female narrators.
+Farmers could call back and still access the advice for free if they missed the initial calls or wished to listen to previous messages.
+The duration of the experiment was eight weeks, after which the narrator’s gender was no longer based on the user’s gender.

 • Results